-Physically, a child must be large enough for the lap/shoulder belt to properly fit (see page 51).
+Physically, a child must be large enough for the lap/shoulder belt to properly fit (see pages 14 and 49).
 If the seat belt does not fit properly, with or without the child sitting on a booster seat, the child should not sit in front.

 If you decide that a child can safely ride up front, be sure to: